 Jesus, I believe in You.
 Jesus, I hope in You.
 Jesus, I love You with all my heart.
 Jesus, I want so much to receive You into my heart.
 I long for You.
 Jesus, I am sorry for all my sins.
-I am not good enough for You to come to me.
-But I know You want me to come to You that You may make me good.
+I know You want me to come to You that You may make me good.
 Jesus, give me Your grace that I may always please You.
-Holy Mary, my dearest Mother, pray for me and make my heart ready for Jesus.
+Holy Mary, my dearest Mother, pray for me and make my heart ready to receive Holy Communion - Jesus Himself.
 Amen.